Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Proofs of Theorems and

 Let $\overline{\mb{X}}$ be a random codeword that is independent of both the transmitted codeword $\mb{X}$ and the channel output $\mb{Y}$.
 If $\imath(\mb{X}; \mb{Y})$ and $\imath(\overline{\mb{X}}; \mb{Y})$ are non-lattice, we apply \thmref{thm:chaganty} to the sequence of 2-dimensional non-lattice random vectors $(\imath(\mb{X}; \mb{Y}), \imath(\overline{\mb{X}}; \mb{Y}) - \imath(\mb{X}; \mb{Y}))$ to bound the probability $\Prob{\imath(\overline{\mb{X}}; \mb{Y})) \geq \imath(\mb{X}; \mb{Y}) \geq \tau_n}$ for some sequence~$\tau_n$.

-When applied to the sum of $n$ i.i.d. random variables $\mb{S}_n = \sum_{i = 1}^n \mb{A}_i$, $\kappa_n$ in \eqref{eq:kappan} reduces to the cgf of $\mb{A}_1$ as
+When applied to the sum of $n$ i.i.d. random variables $\mb{S}_n = \sum_{i = 1}^n \mb{A}_i$, $\kappa_n$ in \eqref{eq:kappan} reduces to the CGF of $\mb{A}_1$ as

 In our application, since $\mb{A}_1 = (\imath(X_1; Y_1), \imath(\overline{X}_1; Y_1) - \imath(X_1; Y_1))$ has a finite support, the expectation in \eqref{eq:kappaz} is bounded, and all moments of $\mb{A}_1$ are finite; therefore, condition (S) of \thmref{thm:chaganty} is satisfied.
 Further, the characteristic function of the sum of $n$ i.i.d. random vectors is equal to $n$-th power of the characteristic function of one of the summands.
-Therefore, the left-hand side of \eqref{eq:absphi} decays to zero exponentially fast for the sum of i.i.d. non-lattice random vectors, satisfying condition (NL) of \thmref{thm:chaganty} with room to spare.
+Therefore, the left-hand side of \eqref{eq:absphi} decays to zero exponentially quickly for the sum of i.i.d. non-lattice random vectors.
+This means that in our application, condition (NL) of \thmref{thm:chaganty} is satisfied with room to spare.